R

 Conflict Resolution

-When a file or folder already exists at the destination, a dialog prompts to Replace, Keep Both, Skip, or Cancel.
+When a file or folder already exists at the destination, a dialog prompts to Replace, Keep Both, Skip, or Cancel All.
 An "apply to all" checkbox resolves remaining conflicts in one action.

 Skip / Retry on Error